Key Takeaways

 In the state of Indiana, just like the weather, the rules of the road can be quite unpredictable.
-One minute you are driving comfortably, following what you believe is the speed limit, and the next, you are blinking in surprise at a speeding ticket.
-This is an all too familiar situation for many Hoosier drivers.
-It often raises an important question: would a radar detector installed in your vehicle have prevented this?
-But before you rush to buy one, stop and consider whether or not radar detectors are permissible under Indiana law.
+One minute you are driving comfortably, perhaps even using cruise control, following what you believe is the speed limit, and the next, you are blinking in surprise at a speeding ticket.
+This is an all-too-familiar situation for many Hoosier drivers.
+It often raises an important question: are radar detectors legal in Indiana?

 What are Radar Detectors?